 Honestly, there’s only one true candidate in my mind.
 She’s done a lot for America, both white, black, and other.
 Millions of Americans grew up with her in their lives.
 Everyone loves her.
 After all, she is family:

-So don’t forget to vote early and vote often.
+So there you have it.
+Don’t forget to vote early and vote often!